 If you think your Ts and Cs page isn’t important, think again.
 Shoppers like to know how easy it is to return an unsuitable purchase before taking the plunge.

 4. 38% of people won’t buy from an ‘ugly’ website.

 Design counts, so do your research and try to understand the aesthetics that your key demographics are drawn to.
 Investing in expert web design is an investment that you can expect to make a return on.

-5. Two-thirds of online shoppers expect a 24-hour response to enquiries.
+5. Two-thirds of online shoppers expect a 24-hour response to inquiries.

 Actually, most will be disappointed to not receive a reply within the same business day, so either have enough support staff in place to handle demand or include a clear message about response times on your contact page.

 6. 77% of adult shoppers have bought something online.